PythonCharmers/python-future/docs/faq.rst

 fun <http://lucumr.pocoo.org/2013/5/21/porting-to-python-3-redux/>`_.

-If you can drop support for older Python versions, ``python-future`` leverages some important features introduced into Python 2.6 and 2.7, such as import hooks, and a comprehensive and well-tested set of backported functionality, to allow you to write more idiomatic, maintainable code with fewer compatibility hacks.
+If you can drop support for older Python versions, ``python-future`` leverages some important features introduced into Python 2.7, such as import hooks, and a comprehensive and well-tested set of backported functionality, to allow you to write more idiomatic, maintainable code with fewer compatibility hacks.